RamXX/cfjump/README.md

 - [CredHub CLI](https://github.com/cloudfoundry-incubator/credhub-cli) (0.6.0)(pre-release) a command line interface to interact with CredHub servers.
 - [`cf mysql` CLI plugin](https://github.com/andreasf/cf-mysql-plugin) (1.3.6) makes it easy to connect the mysql command line client to any MySQL-compatible database used by Cloud Foundry apps.
 - [`cfdot`](https://github.com/cloudfoundry/cfdot)  CF Diego Operator Toolkit, a CLI tool designed to interact with Diego components.
+- [`goblob`](https://github.com/pivotal-cf/goblob) a tool for migrating Cloud Foundry blobs from one blobstore to another.
+Presently it only supports migrating from an NFS blobstore to an S3-compatible one.

 ##### Pivotal-specific
 - [cfops](https://github.com/pivotalservices/cfops) (latest) automation based on the supported way to back up Pivotal Cloud Foundry